Paresh95/Word-Embeddings-Flask-REST-API/README.md

 # Word-Embeddings-Flask-REST-API
-A Flask REST API for a word embeddings model

-### Summary

-This Flask REST API allows you to extract predictions from a word embeddings model pre-trained on part a Google News dataset (about 100 billion words).
+This Flask REST API allows you to extract predictions from a word embeddings model pre-trained on a Google News dataset (about 100 billion words).

 The predictions you can obtain include:
 - A similarity score between 2 words